rosafilgueira/Exploring_TheList_Data/README.md

 ## Preparations

 Indepedently of the type of resource to mine, we recommend to install the requirements specified in requirements.txt for sections 2 to 5.
-And also to have Python 3.7+ enviroment.
+And also to have Python 3.9+ enviroment.

 ```
+conda create --name py39 python=3.9
+conda activate py39
 pip install -r requirements.txt

 ```